Abhishek-03113/Zed-KB/README.md

 - **RAG Pipeline with Gemini LLM:** Retrieval-Augmented Generation (RAG) answers user queries using only authorized, relevant content.
 - **Permit.io Authorization:** All sensitive AI actions (search, upload, chat, admin) are protected by Permit.io policies, enabling approval workflows and dynamic access control.
 - **Tiered Access Model:** Users are assigned roles (admin, user) and security levels.
 Only authorized users can access, quote, or export sensitive information.
-- **Approval Workflows:** Exporting or sharing generated insights can be restricted to require explicit admin approval.

 ## Architecture Overview